lambdacube3d/lambdacube-edsl/README.md

+#Previous version of LambdaCube 3D as Embedded Domain Specific Language in Haskell.
+Check the latest system: http://lambdacube3d.com

 #LambdaCube 3D
   LambdaCube 3D is a domain specific language and library that makes it possible to program GPUs in a purely functional style.
   You can find more info in the development blog. http://lambdacube3d.wordpress.com/